Something has gone terribly wrong. Many of us know it, but what to do about it evades us.

 There was a time in the Western world when we could recite the Ten Commandments.
 They were taught in school.
 There was a time when our parents led the way in disciplining us for bad behavior.

 Much of our morality was based on the Book of books, the Bible.
-Sadly, today it's thought by many to be no more than a piece of great literature.
+Today it’s thought by many to be no more than a piece of great literature.

 One of our purposes at Vision is to help readers begin to understand the Bible’s practical relevance to today’s moral dilemmas.
 We believe that in its pages God has revealed the way that leads to true success and happiness in human society.